pwtail/readme/README.md

 **Intended for web applications**

-Balrog is mainly oriented at the web applications. **django** will definitely be supported.
+Balrog is mainly oriented at web applications. **django** will definitely be supported.
 The issue is that this approach requires an ecosystem of libraries written or adapted specifically for it.
 So, web applications fit well, since they have a predictable and limited scope.